e271828e/Flight.jl/docs/notes/design/framework_spec.md

 scoped condition and reads and runs the identical loop — it never knows where its paths are mounted.

+**A problem never authors the environment.** The environment — a sibling component's slots in a full world, a handle-valued root slot in a thin rig — is the world's and the `baseline`'s business; the problem *receives* its handles through the user parameter record ([§14.7](#147-the-trim-problem-namedtuple-decisions-declared-reads-named-residuals)) and only queries them.
+The reason is the resolution rule just stated: a condition entry naming a wired input fails by name, correctly — so a problem writing an environment face would be applicable only to those rigs where that face happens to be unconnected, and the relocatability this section exists to guarantee would be lost.

 **The world wrapper dissolves.** Today's `f_init!(::Model{<:SimpleWorld})` (initialize environment, then call the aircraft's trim) has no successor
 method: the environment, the other aircraft and all slots are covered by